-- Be a clear and comprehensive summary of the concern.
+a clear and comprehensive summary of the concern.
 Note the date, time, place and context of disclosure or concern, facts and not assumption, opinion or interpretation.
-Note the non-verbal behaviour and the key words in the language used by the pupil (try not to translate into 'proper terms'). - Provide a factual and evidence based account and accurately record actions taken - Include details of how the concern was followed up and resolved; - Includea note of any action taken, decisions reached and the outcome. - Include an electronic body map available on CPOMS when reporting a concern relating to a physical injury.
-A paper body map is available from the school office or staff room safeguarding board
+Note the non-verbal behaviour and the key words in the language used by the pupil (try not to translate into 'proper terms').

+- If there is an observation of bruising or an injury try to record detail, e.g. "right arm above elbow" and the body map must be used on CPOMS (paper body maps may be used and uploaded to the file).
+Do not take photographs. - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome.